More parties pulled at London oil week due to coronavirus

-LONDON (Reuters) - The list of parties at London’s International Petroleum Week, one of the world’s biggest oil industry gatherings, continues to shrink as hosts such as ExxonMobil and Azerbaijan’s SOCAR cancel events due to the coronavirus, trading sources said.
+LONDON (Reuters) - The list of parties at London’s International Petroleum Week, one of the world’s biggest oil industry gatherings, continues to shrink as hosts such as ExxonMobil and Azerbaijan’s SOCAR cancel events due to the coronavirus outbreak, trading sources said.

-IP Week is a key oil traders’ gathering that takes place every year in February.
-This year, it is scheduled for Feb.
+IP Week is a key annual oil traders’ gathering that takes place in February.
+Oil majors, national oil companies and trading firms host receptions for networking throughout the week, which is scheduled this year for Feb.
 24-27.
-Oil majors, national oil companies and trading firms host receptions for networking throughout the week.

-Spooked by the epidemic, several oil companies based in Asia said last week they would skip IP Week this year.
+Spooked by the outbreak, several oil companies based in Asia said last week they would skip IP Week.

 Oil major BP then cancelled all events along with storage company Vopak and inspection company Bureau Veritas.

-Others are now following suit.
-ExxonMobil, SOCAR, Royal Dutch Shell and PetroChina joint venture PetroIneos are the latest to cancel receptions this week.
+ExxonMobil, SOCAR, Royal Dutch Shell and PetroChina joint venture PetroIneos, and Polish refiner PKN Orlen are the latest to cancel receptions this week.

 SOCAR’s event typically draws more than 1,000 people.

-Shell hosts several receptions, and so far, only its fuel oil event has been cancelled, traders specified.
+Shell hosts several receptions, and so far only its fuel oil event has been cancelled, traders specified.

 A spokesman for Exxon said one part of its business had cancelled IP Week-related activities, without providing details.
 A spokesman for Shell did not immediately comment.

-IP Week organisers, the Energy Institute, said the main conference was “full steam ahead” but added “common sense precautions are being taken at the venue as regards coronavirus” and delegates should follow UK government advice on the virus.
+IP Week organiser, the Energy Institute, said the main conference was “full steam ahead”, but added that “common sense precautions are being taken at the venue as regards coronavirus” and delegates should follow UK government advice on the virus.

-Commodities pricing agency Argus, which also runs a series of events as part of IP Week, said it was planning to go ahead with them, but a spokeswoman added: “It’s a developing situation and things could change.”
+Commodities pricing agency Argus, which also runs a series of events as part of IP Week, said it was planning to go ahead with them, though a spokeswoman added: “It’s a developing situation and things could change.”

-S&P Global Platts, another IP Week event organiser, was not immediately available for comment.
+S&P Global Platts, another IP Week event organiser, will proceed with its oil and energy forum as planned, but “will continue to monitor government advice in the coming days, and will adjust plans if necessary”, a spokeswoman said.

 China reported its fewest new coronavirus infections since January on Tuesday and its lowest daily death toll for a week, but the World Health Organization said data suggesting the epidemic had slowed should still be viewed with caution.